W’SUP: The student publication of Western Sydney University

 Student Representation & Participation unit at Western Sydney University:

-This unit coordinates the annual student elections, supports the student councils, produces Diversity Fest, coordinates the Western Sydney University student newspaper, W’SUP, and provides advocacy services.
+In addition to coordinating W’SUP, this unit coordinates the annual student elections, supports the student councils, produces Diversity Fest and provides advocacy services.

 Manager: Richard Martino